 Not only do PLTW programs offer opportunities for manufacturers to give back to local communities, but they also create a source of workers trained in STEM disciplines that they can draw from in the future.
 And money spent on these training programs may be deductible for income tax purposes — and, in some cases, may generate federal and state tax credits that could be refundable or carried forward to future periods.

-Manufacturers and millennials can be a winning combination.
-But first manufacturers need to refresh the sector’s image by promoting flexible work options and personal development opportunities, investing in millennial-friendly technology and participating in PLTW programs.
-Contact your financial advisor to brainstorm creative solutions and maximize the tax benefits of attracting and hiring millennials.
+Manufacturers and young talent can be a winning combination.
+But first manufacturers need to refresh the sector’s image by promoting flexible work options and personal development opportunities, investing in user-friendly technology and participating in PLTW programs.
+Contact your financial advisor to brainstorm creative solutions and maximize the tax benefits of attracting and hiring young talent.